 Dr. Ampadu is a graduate of Dartmouth College and the University of Rhode Island, and completed her internship at Mt.
 Sinai St. Luke's Hospital.
 She provides therapy and assessment services to children, adolescents, adults, and families.
 Her therapeutic approach is grounded in cognitive behavioral therapy and multicultural theory.
 This enables her to provide her clients with services in a cultural framework, thereby assisting individuals to understand and improve functioning.

 Ms. Cardona is a licensed mental health counselor and the operations director of the Practice.
-She has previously worked at the Mental Health Association in Orange County, Inc., and has experience providing case management, crisis intervention, and consultation services for individuals and families in Orange county.
+She has previously worked at the Mental Health Association in Orange County, Inc., and has a background in providing case management, crisis intervention, and consultation services for individuals and families in Orange County.
 As a counselor and therapist, she utilizes techniques from cognitive behavioral, psychodynamic, and solution focused theories to assist individuals in building positive coping skills.
-She has expertise in the treatment of anxiety, mood, and adjustment difficulties in children, adolescents, and adults.
+Ms. Cardona is a Certified Clinical Trauma Professional (CCTP) through the International Association of Trauma Professionals, and via this certification has specific expertise in working with individuals with post-traumatic stress disorder (PTSD) and acute stress disorder.
+She also has a wealth of experience in the treatment of anxiety, mood, and adjustment difficulties in children, adolescents, and adults.

 Ms. Donnelly is a licensed mental health counselor experienced in working with children, adolescents, and adults from diverse backgrounds.
 She has been trained in play therapy as well as Dialectical Behavior Therapy (DBT), and has provided counseling in outpatient, school, and hospital settings.
 Throughout the counseling process, Ms. Donnelly endeavors to provide individualized therapeutic treatment.
 She takes a non-judgmental, empathetic, and collaborative approach with her clients in order to help them meet their goals and work towards acceptance and change.